What Do Cyber Insurance Policies Cover?

 Have an identity verification and access plan in place.
 This includes setting up Multi-Factor Authentication (MFA) for all employee accounts.
 MFA requires employees to use a specialized code sent to another device when logging into their email or other business accounts.

 Have backups of important data readily available.
-Backup your data frequently and store it somewhere offsite/offline to prevent cyberthieves from compromising it.
+Back up your data frequently and store it somewhere offsite/offline to prevent cyberthieves from compromising it.

 Have a weakness management and patching plan.
 Create a written procedure that details when and how to patch hardware and software to prevent security weaknesses.
-Include procedures for End-of-Life software and hardware that is no longer supported.
+Include procedures for End-of-Life software and hardware that are no longer supported.
 This either segregates them from the network or decommissions them.

 Deploy an Endpoint Detection and Response Solution (EDR).
-Catch cyber attacks before they can do damage and prevent them from progressing further.
+Catch cyberattacks before they can do damage and prevent them from progressing further.

 Various actions will drastically increase your ability to get a lower cybersecurity insurance premium.
-These actions are designed to strengthen your network security, while keeping your employees informed and alert for potential breach attempts.
+These actions are designed to strengthen your network security while keeping your employees informed and alert for potential breach attempts.

 Have annual cybersecurity training sessions to keep all employees up to date on best practices to prevent cyber attacks.
 For example, you can perform phishing attack simulations and monitor employee performance.